 Grasp for love and it vanishes like a mirage.
 But in God’s kingdom, we find love when we empty ourselves to offer it.

 I want to be the kind of husband who offers worlds to his boss each day, then comes home and…offers better to his wife.
 Doesn’t that make sense?
 Our spouses should not receive our leftovers; they should receive our best.
 Hopelessly idealistic, I know.
 But is that not why we marry – to bless their lives?
-Is that not what we wish to do, deep down our hearts beneath the callouses of life, before the realities of life assert themselves?
+Is that not what we wish to do, deep down beneath the callouses, before the realities of life assert themselves?

 We will never be perfect at this.
 I won’t be.
 We’ll fall short, and we must be prepared to show ourselves grace.
-But using that as an excuse hurts a marriage.
-We need to learn selflessness, the kind that is utterly alien to the sinful human soul.
+But we need to learn selflessness, the kind that is utterly alien to the sinful human soul.
 Crucifying this flesh will take years.

 We need to start now.